 Special damages form part of the final value of a claimant’s settlement.
 It is the term used to describe the element of a claim that arises from the costs that an injured claimant has incurred.
 Such costs could be minor things such as bus or taxi fares to and from hospital, or petrol and parking expenses.
 However, they can also become large elements of a claim such as lost income or lost future income.
 Claimants can claim for items or clothing broken in an accident, such as spectacles, or private medical treatment if it can be proven that it is necessary to enable a quicker recovery.

 One of the best reasons to use a company like ourselves is that our specialist solicitors will ensure that the value of a client’s final settlement is maximised in favour of the claimant.
 Whereas an inexperienced claimant, dealing directly with an insurer, will have no idea what is a fair settlement and for what they are entitled to claim.
 As well as making sure the full extent of a client’s injury is understood and the implications of the injury properly diagnosed and stated by a specialist doctor, your solicitor will ask you for details of expenses that you may have incurred.
-This will then form your special damages claim.
+These and other costs will then form your special damages claim.

 Keep receipts and quotes